bfraser/puppet-grafana/README.md

 #####`datasources`

 The graphite, elasticsearch, influxdb, and opentsdb connection properties.
-See params.pp for an example.
+See init.pp for an example.

 ###Templates